 The CDM is structured hierarchically - there are specifications that apply to all product areas, but also others that only apply to plant construction, for example.
 The last level contains "specialties" that only apply to a specific manufacturer (e.g. coloring).

-In principle, this guideline should be freely accessible to all eCATALOGsolutions users (all catalog manufacturers) - with the exception of the manufacturer specialties section mentioned above, which may also contain company know-how.
+In principle, this guideline should be freely accessible to all eCATALOG 3Dfindit users (all catalog manufacturers) - with the exception of the manufacturer specialties section mentioned above, which may also contain company know-how.
 This will of course only be treated internally / confidentially.

 Please also ask your CADENAS Project Manager if you need any advice about the CDM topics.